JustCuteGames-official/Godot-PlayerPrefs/README.md

-# Godot-PlayerPrefs
-This program is designed to manage persistent data storage for a Godot 4.2 game, similar to the PlayerPrefs system in Unity.
-It leverages the FileAccess class to read and write data to a configuration file located in the user directory.
-This ensures that data is saved across sessions and can be accessed globally from any script within the project.

 # DataManager.gd

 This script acts as a global data manager, enabling the storage, retrieval, and manipulation of game data.
 It is configured to be a Singleton (autoload) in Godot, allowing global access.